A dungeon.

 “Mr. Tae!
 Mr. Tae!” a woman, her face distorted, hair in disarray, strands falling out of what was likely once a pristine bun.

-He stared at her, wondering how the once proud and arrogant woman became such a thing.
+He stared at her, wondering how the once-proud and arrogant woman had fallen to such a state.

 Nao suddenly sighed beside him and YooJin turned to face at him.
 “This always happens.
 This is why the ‘ghosts’ only attack adults.
 They feed on inner guilt and shame, the older you are the more you’re likely to have them.
 And the most self righteous get the worst of it.
 Their near absolute certainty of their virtuous beliefs broken down in an instant; the shock driving them mad.”
 He then shrugged and grinned, “unless of course, they’re some kind of psychopath.”